Share

 December 3, 1922

-Picture of author Anzia Yezierska with an article in the Lima News of July 3, 1922.
+A photograph of author Anzia Yezierska, as part of an article in the Lima News, July 3, 1922.

 In her short stories and novels, author Anzia Yezierska focused on the challenges faced by young Jewish women trying to navigate between their immigrant families and their desire to become part of America.
 After a long period of struggling to attain a public voice, Yezierska published Hungry Hearts, a book of short stories, in 1920.
 Once the book found public attention, it attracted interest from Hollywood.
 The silent movie Hungry Hearts opened in New York City on Thanksgiving, 1922, and in Los Angeles on December 3.